-Accretion expense represents the change in the stated value of the 7% Debentures (as defined below) measured at amortized cost and also includes interest expense for the period.
+Accretion expense represents the change in the stated value of the 7% Debentures and 14% Debentures (as defined below) measured at amortized cost and also includes interest expense for the period.
 The 7% Debentures are carried at amortized cost at an effective interest rate of 19.7%.
+The 14% Debentures are carried at amortized cost at an effective interest rate of 20.6%.
 Under the effective interest rate method, the accretion becomes higher as maturity approaches.